halicki/2-build-a-portfoilio/README.md

-# Portfolio
+# My Portfolio
 This is portfolio site of me, Arkadiusz Halicki.
 It initial version is created as part of Udacity Full Stack Nanodegree program.

 # Installation
 To start this webpage you must do the following things:

-* **Install [node.js](https://nodejs.org/en/)**.
+**Install [node.js](https://nodejs.org/en/)**.
 Install it with package manager of your choice.
 For example in Ubuntu 16.04 you can call the following command:

     sudo apt-get install nodejs

-* **Install [gulp-cli](https://www.npmjs.com/package/gulp-cli)**.
+**Install [gulp-cli](https://www.npmjs.com/package/gulp-cli)**.
 Add `gulp` command to your system wide componenents by itsalling it with `npm`.

     npm install gulp-cli -g

-* **Install all the internal dependencies, start a web server and open browser window**.
+**Install all the internal dependencies, start a web server and open browser window**.
 You can do all this stuff just by running `gulp` command.
 Isn't it beautiful!

     gulp

 # License
 The code of this site can be redistributed in accordance to MIT License.